OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Using OpenMDAO
 --------------
-OpenMDAO provides two interfaces through which the user interacts to build build and execute models -- a graphical user interface and a scripting/command line interface.
-The graphical interface is currently under developed and is not covered here.
-This tutorial covers describes how to build and run models using the scripting interface, or more specifically, writing python scripts to interact with the OpenMDAO framework and components.
+OpenMDAO provides two interfaces through which the user interacts to build and execute models--a graphical user interface and a scripting/command line interface.
+The graphical interface is currently under development and is not covered here.
+This tutorial describes how to build and run models using the scripting interface, or more specifically, writing Python scripts to interact with the OpenMDAO framework and components.

-This tutorial will also introduce the user to using the Python shell for creating and interacting with components and models.
+This tutorial will also introduce the Python shell for creating and interacting with components and models.
 The shell is a good environment for playing around with some of the concepts learned here without having to edit files and run models at the operating system's command prompt.
 It is, however, not the way that most users would ultimately run OpenMDAO to perform any real-world analysis.
 Most work will be done using the graphical interface or the scripting interface.

 .. index:: Component